PrefectHQ/prefect/docs/contributing/testing-flow-runners.md

 ---
-description: Learn about running integration tests for FlowRunners
+description: Learn about running integration tests for flow runners.
 tags:
     - open source
     - contributing
     - development
     - testing
+    - flow runners
 ---

 # Testing FlowRunners

-By default, Prefect's test suite does not run integration tests for `FlowRunners` against real execution targets (like a real Docker daemon or a real Kubernetes cluster), due to the complexity of setting them up to run locally.
+By default, Prefect's test suite does not run integration tests for flow runners against real execution targets (like a real Docker daemon or a real Kubernetes cluster), due to the complexity of setting them up to run locally.
 You'll see this indicated with a small `s` in the progress output of the test suite.
 You'll also see a note with the